siyuan-bruce/siyuan-bruce.github.io/_posts/2022-06-01-Data Scraper for Beginner.md

         response = requests.request("GET", tx_url, headers=headers)
 ```

-Now, let's see another more complex case.
-We want to get data from OpenSea API.
-However, the API needs a key for each request.
-Luckily, when surfing the internet, we find that a website gets data from opensea, as shown in the following figure.
+Now, let's consider another more complex scenario.
+We want to retrieve data from OpenSea API, but the API requires a key for each request.
+Fortunately, while browsing the internet, we discovered a website that obtains data from OpenSea, as demonstrated in the following image.

 ![Image](/assets/images/posts/DataScraper/opensea.png "Figure3")